odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

         limit_time_cpu = 9999
         limit_time_real = 9999

-Alright, now that your server is running, it's time to start :ref:`writing your own application <howto/rdtraining/03_newapp>`!
+Now that your server is running, it's time to start :ref:`writing your own application <howto/rdtraining/03_newapp>`!